opensearch-project/documentation-website/_api-reference/index-apis/component-template.md

 # Create or update component template

-You use the Create Component Template API to create or update a component template.
+You can use the Component template API to create or update a component template.
 A component template is a reusable building block that defines settings, mappings, and aliases that can be shared across multiple index templates.

 An index template can be constructed from multiple component templates.
 To incorporate a component template into an index template, you need to list it in the `composed_of` section of the index template.
 Component templates are only applied to newly created data streams and indexes that match the criteria specified in the index template.